 This approach will increase the quality of care, especially for:

-- Perinatal (the period immediately before and after birth);
+- Perinatal (the time immediately before and after birth)

-- Those with mental health and problematic substance use issues;
+- People with mental health and substance use issues

-- People with one or more complex chronic diseases; and
+- People with one or more complex chronic diseases

-Nurse Practitioners (NPs) are registered nurses (RNs) with advanced special training who provide comprehensive health care, such as diagnosing and treating common illnesses and injuries, prescribing medications, ordering and interpreting lab and diagnostic tests, and ordering referrals to specialists.
-Nurse Practitioners are important members of Northern Health’s Interprofessional Teams.
+Nurse practitioners are registered nurses (RNs) with advanced special training who provide comprehensive health care, such as diagnosing and treating common illnesses and injuries, prescribing medications for you, ordering and interpreting your lab and diagnostic tests, and referring you to specialists.
+Nurse practitioners are important members of Northern Health’s teams of health care professionals.

-Nurse Practitioners work independently and aren’t supervised by doctors.
-However, as part of their education, Nurse Practitioners learn when and how to consult and work with other health care professionals.
-If your Nurse Practitioner feels that your care needs are beyond what they are trained to provide, he or she will refer you to a family doctor or specialist.
+Nurse practitioners work independently and aren’t supervised by doctors.
+However, as part of their education, they learn when and how to consult and work with other health care professionals.
+If your nurse practitioner feels that your care needs are beyond what they are trained to provide, they'll refer you to a family doctor or specialist.

-What is the role of a NP in a primary care home?
+What's the role of a nurse practitioner in a primary care home?